Administration Reference Guide

 -l local run only

--i log information only
+-i log header only

 -r log records only